What’s France famous for? Mostly Paris. Also wine, fashion, food, cars, and Paris. And of course, let’s not forget about Paris.

 The two largest automaking companies in the country are PSA Group and Renault.
 PSA Groups owns Citroen, Peugeot and Opel/Vauxhall while Renault also owns Dacia, Alpine and Renault Samsung Motors.

 The French have managed to convince the world that they are extraordinary cooks.
-Which is why you expect any restaurant in France to be extremely classy and serve delicious meals.
+This is why you expect any restaurant in France to be extremely classy and serve delicious meals.
 And famous chefs like Alain Passard, Anne-Sophie Pic, Michel Guérard and the late Paul Bocuse are the reason why.

 This is the country that brought us the Michelin guide, and the concept of Michelin-starred restaurants.
 Which are considered to be the best and most prestigious restaurants in the entire world.

 France is also known for its gourmet and sometimes weird dishes.
 And also for french fries, which don’t really have anything to do with France.
-But Croque monsieur, Bisque, Foie Gras, Coq au vin, Bœuf bourguignon, Ratatouille and Bouillabaisse are all staples of French cuisine.
+But Croque monsieur, Bisque, Foie Gras, Rillettes, Coq au vin, Bœuf bourguignon, Ratatouille and Bouillabaisse are all staples of French cuisine.
 Since they are always remarkably delicious, we can forgive them for eating things like frog’s legs and snails.

 France is famous worldwide for its cheeses.
 With over a thousand cheese varieties, you can make it your life’s mission to try them all and I doubt you would succeed.
 Some of the best-known cheese from the country are Camembert, Brie, Roquefort, Comté and Reblochon.
 And the reason why France is famous for cheeses is obvious – they are an integral part of any self-respecting wine tasting.

 Baguettes are another remarkably French thing that’s popular all over the world.
-But the thin loaves of bread weren’t called baguettes until 1920, even though they’ve been around a for a century before that.
+But the thin loaves of bread weren’t called baguettes until 1920, even though they’ve been around for a century before that.

 France is famous for its luxurious ski resorts and excellent skiing tracks in the French Alps.
 And for the highest mountain in the Alps – Mont Blanc.
 The massif is popular not only for skiing but also for hiking, mountain climbing, trail running and snowboarding.
-The massif rises 4,808 meters above sea level, which makes it 11th topographically prominent summit in the world.
+The massif rises 4,808 meters above sea level, which makes it the 11th topographically prominent summit in the world.

 It lies along the French-Italian border, which is the reason for a lot of debates surrounding the ownership of the massif.
 In 2015 the Italian prime minister reclaimed the three tallest peaks of the mountain, even though they are entirely in France, according to Google Maps.
 And part of the mountain is also in Switzerland, but once again they remain neutral in these rows.